sfb1996/cookbook/meals/vegetarian_sheet_pan_gnocci.md

 ---
-title: Vegetarian Sheet Pan Gnocci
+title: No-Longer-Vegetarian Sheet Pan Gnocci
 layout: post
 ---
 > A single-dish roasted vegetable and chickpea gnocchi dish that anyone can make